mom-ocean/MOM5/doc/web/user_guide.md

 ### Documentation

-In addition to this online user guide, documentation for MOM is provided by the following LaTeX generated postscript documents:
+In addition to this online user guide, documentation for MOM is provided by the following LaTeX generated PDF documents:

 * [A Technical Guide to MOM4](http://www.mom-ocean.org/web/docs/project/MOM4_guide.pdf) by Stephen.Griffies@noaa.gov, Matthew.Harrison@noaa.gov, Ronald.Pacanowski@noaa.gov, and Tony.Rosati@noaa.gov.
 This is the primary reference for MOM4p0.
 It contains details about some of the numerical algorithms and diagnostics.
 Reference to MOM4p0 in the literature should refer to this document: